 Germans have a special place in their hearts for Hamburg, because every other major city in the nation is landlocked.
 When you visit Hamburg, it’s harbor can conjure up the mysteries of the unknown, the excitement of foreign traders and the thrill of adventure abroad.
-From the very beginning, when Charlemagne built a fort between the River Elbe and Alster, Hamburg was different: whereas cities like Frankfurt and Munich and Berlin grew in relative peace, Hamburg found itself razed and occupied and attacked over and over again — the downside of being Germany’s window to the world.
+From the very beginning, when Charlemagne built a fort between the River Elbe and Alster, Hamburg was different: whereas cities like Frankfurt and Munich and Berlin grew in relative peace, Hamburg found itself razed and

 When you visit Hamburg, you see history.
 Hamburg’s adventuresome, independent spirit was rewarded by one of the more famous Holy Roman Emperors, Frederick Barbarossa, when he declared Hamburg to be a Free and Hanseatic City, beholden only to the Emperor himself.
 The city-state of Hamburg was part of an extremely powerful group of trading cities in the Middle Ages that vied for power with the feudal lords, the Emperor and the Pope in a time when any one of these power brokers could break through and rule all of Europe.
 Hamburg was the first Free City and subsequently took off to become one of the largest trading ports in Europe, with businesses stretching across the globe, from the Americas to the East Indies.
 Hamburg is the second largest city in Germany with Europe’s second largest port and today is still Germany’s wealthiest city.
 The weather in Hamburg is also enticing in certain seasons.